EP01 – Assessment & Recruitment

 – One in seven runaways will likely become a victim of sex trafficking [source].

-– Sex trafficking has been reported in all 50 states with 83% of victims being US citizens [source].
+– Sex trafficking has been reported in all 50 states with the majority of victims being US citizens [source].

 – Twenty-five percent of victims report when sold online they saw an average of 10 buyers per day [source].
 The number slowly decreases from there.
 This is 10 rapes per day.

 – Force: a method a traffickers uses to maintain control over a victim, often includes violence.